Commenting powered by Discourse

 Just counted in my head how long it took to sign up for a new account and post.
 I was kinda confused at first because I didn’t realise I was leaving the comment on a remote site.
 It was about 30 seconds total.

-Edward Iskra over 9 years ago
+Edward Iskra almost 10 years ago

 Edward Iskra